pmlk/SmartWindow/RaspberryPi/Window_Controller/readme.md

 write_read.cpp - contains functions to write into the MySQL database and read from it

-main_controller - manages the whole process: requests data of all sensors, writes it into the database, decides when to close and open the window and sends the command to the phytec board
+main_controller - manages the whole process: requests data of all sensors, writes it into the database, decides when to close and open the window and sends commands to the phytec board

 (edited by Simon Stallbaum)